GrabiDev/econ-parser/README.md

 Make sure Docker is installed on the machine on which you execute these steps.

 Test your setup using the following steps:
-1. Pull the Docker container
-2. Test your container by executing `docker run --rm --env-file /location/to/your/env-file econ-parser`, replacing `/location/to/your/env-file` with location of the file with environmental variables defined in the previous step.
+1. Test your container by executing `docker run --rm --env-file /location/to/your/env-file grabidev/econ-parser:latest`, replacing `/location/to/your/env-file` with location of the file with environmental variables defined in the previous step.
-3. If everything is correctly set up, you should see a confirmation from Surge CLI.
+2. If everything is correctly set up, you should see a confirmation from Surge CLI.
-4. Open your web browser and navigate to your `briefing.xml` file somewhere online.
+3. Open your web browser and navigate to your `briefing.xml` file somewhere online.
    Your URL probably looks similar to: `https://page-name.surge.sh/briefing.xml`
-5. If you can see file with XML code and no errors, the script was successfully executed in the container.
+4. If you can see file with XML code and no errors, the script was successfully executed in the container.

 Once you test your settings, deploy the container to a local Docker instance, such as a Raspberry Pi, on-premise or remote server or cloud environment.
 No public IP address is required for the solution to work, thanks to the Surge service.

-Depending on your setup, make sure `docker run --rm --env-file /location/to/your/env-file econ-parser` is executed every morning.
+Depending on your setup, make sure `docker run --rm --env-file /location/to/your/env-file grabidev/econ-parser:latest` is executed every morning.
 Use your target operating system's best practices to schedule the job.

 In Britain, the task should run around 7:30am UTC.